 See Exhibit 4 for a demonstration of how the proposed suspension satisfies the limitations described in Sections 432(e)(9)(D)(i), (ii) and (iii).
-The attached exhibit includes three separate illustrations required under this Section 4.01 of the Revenue Procedure including: (1) a sample calculation applying the 110 percent limitation under Section 432(e)(9)(D)(i) for the Plan's participants; (2) a sample calculation applying the age-based limitations of Section 432(e)(9)(D)(ii); and (3) a sample calculation applying the disability limitation under Section 432(e)(9)(D)(iii).
-Two additional illustrations are provided to demonstrate the full proposed cut without limitation and the age-based limitation for a participant at least age 80.
+The attached exhibit includes nine separate illustrations required under this Section 4.01 of the Revenue Procedure including: (1) a sample calculation applying the 110 percent limitation under Section 432(e)(9)(D)(i) for a current retiree, a contingent beneficiary of a current retiree and a future retiree; (2) a sample calculation applying the disability limitation under Section 432(e)(9)(D)(iii) for a current retiree, a contingent beneficiary of a current retiree and a future retiree; and (3) a sample calculation applying the age-based limitations of Section 432(e)(9)(D)(ii) for a current retiree, a contingent beneficiary of a current retiree and a future retiree.